scipy-conference/scipy_proceedings/papers/donath/donath-pylira.rst

 while studying its jets.

-Second the authors proposed to extend the Poisson log-likelihood function (Equation :ref:`cash`) by a log-prior term that controls the smoothness of the reconstructed image on multiple spatial scales.
+Second, the authors proposed to extend the Poisson log-likelihood function (Equation :ref:`cash`) by a log-prior term that controls the smoothness of the reconstructed image on multiple spatial scales.
 Starting from the full resolution, the image pixels :math:`x_i` are collected